Digazz/historias-vivas/README.md

 ## How to run locally

-1. Clone the repository:
+1. Clone the repository
-2. (Optional) Create a virtual environment:
+2. (Optional) Create a virtual environment
-3. Install dependencies:
+3. Install dependencies
-4. Create a `.env` file with your ChatPDF API key:
+4. Create a `.env` file with your ChatPDF API key
-5. Run the app:
+5. Run the app

 ---